parallelchain-io/parallelchain-docs/docs/concepts/epoch.md

 # Epoch

-**Epoch** is a protocol-defined period for measuring performance of operators on the blockchain network.
+**Epoch** is a protocol-defined period for measuring the performance of operators on the blockchain network.

 The primary purpose of epochs in a blockchain is to facilitate various network functionalities and maintain consensus among network participants by defining a common reference point, which could be utilized to validate transactions.
 During one epoch, there would be block creation and block addition to the blockchain.